-- A. Store or shop for the conduct of retail trades of the following, provided that any service, manufacture or processing of goods on the premises is incidental to a retail business conducted on the premises:
+A. Store or shop for the conduct of retail trades of the following, provided that any service, manufacture or processing of goods on the premises is incidental to a retail business conducted on the premises:

-- (1) Bank.
+- 1) Bank.

-- (2) Barbershops.

-- (3) Beauty parlors.
+- 2) Barbershops.
+Beauty parlors.

-- (4) Clothing store.
+- 3) Clothing store.

-- (5) Computer store.
+- 4) Computer store.
+Decorator.

-- (6) Decorator.

-- (7) Dressmaker.

-- (8) Electronic store.
+- 5) Dressmaker.
+Electronic store.
+Electrician.

-- (9) Electrician.

-- (10) Florist.
+- 6) Florist.

-- (11) Hardware store.
+- 7) Hardware store.

-- (12) Household furnishings.
+- 8) Household furnishings.

-- (13) Internet sales, communications or consulting.
+- 9) Internet sales, communications or consulting.
+Jewelry shop.

-- (14) Jewelry shop.

-- (15) Millinery.
+- 10) Millinery.

-- (16) Music shop/record store.

-- (17) Package liquor store.
+- 11) Music shop/record store.
+Package liquor store.

-- (18) Pharmacy.
+- 12) Pharmacy.

-- (19) Photography studio, provided that no chemicals are used and no developing occurs on premises.
+- 13) Photography studio, provided that no chemicals are used and no developing occurs on premises.

-- (20) Professional office for accountant, architect, chiropractor, dentist.
+- 14) Professional office for accountant, architect, chiropractor, dentist.

-- (21) Engineer, medical doctor, optician, optometrist, lawyer, real estate, securities or financial brokerage or investment firm, professional consultant of any type, insurance, title company, management or similar professional office use.
+- 15) Engineer, medical doctor, optician, optometrist, lawyer, real estate, securities or financial brokerage or investment firm, professional consultant of any type, insurance, title company, management or similar professional office use.

-- (22) Real estate office.
+- 16) Real estate office.

+- 17) Shoemaker.

+- 18) Sporting goods store.

+- 19) Stationery store.

+- 20) Telephone and cellular telephone retail store.

+- 21) Tailor.

+- 22) Travel agency.

+- 23) All businesses of a similar and no more objectionable nature to the above specifically enumerated uses which are deemed permissible by the Village Board of Trustees.

+- B. All accessory uses which are customary, incidental and subordinate to the principal use of the premises may be allowed, providing that the accessory use shall not involve the sale or distribution of food, whether frozen or not frozen, the storage of hazardous, toxic or noxious chemicals, and the processing of chemicals on the premises.

+- § 271-83.
+Prohibited uses.